TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/AddingYourOwnContentElements.rst

 .. _adding-your-own-content-elements:

 ================================
-Adding your own content elements
+Adding Your Own Content Elements
 ================================

 A content element can be based on already available fields in the `tt_content` table and/or extra fields you can add to the `tt_content` table.